• Partial dentures are removable plates with one or more false teeth attached. They fill the gaps when some teeth are lost.

 What is the best type of partial dentures?

-This depends on the needs of the patient and the state of the remaining teeth.
+This depends on the patient's needs and the condition of the remaining teeth.
 Metal cast dentures are the most expensive but also the most durable.
 On the other hand, acrylic dentures are the most common.

 How soon after extraction can I get a partial denture?